November 30th, 2020

 13. Listen to more real estate podcasts during your commute to and from inspections and open homes.
 Staying up to date with market trends and industry news is key to being a great property manager.

 14. Focus on improving tenant relations to ensure retention and lower vacancy rates.
-Here are five things you can do to make your tenants feel more at home and 52 things you can put in your tenant welcome basket.
+Here are some things you can do to make your tenants feel more at home and 52 things you can put in your tenant welcome basket.

 15. Foster a culture of transparency and inclusivity to ensure your team feels supported.
 After all, poor company culture can cause even the best property managers to leave.
 Read more on why property managers leave.

 17. Focus on the customer experience to pre-empt customer service issues and questions.
 Not only does this help increase customer satisfaction, but it can also create a lasting impression and help bring in new business.

-18. Retain a student mentality so that you're always learning about new legislation, real estate best practices and property trends and news.
-Be sure to subscribe to these property management blogs, attend various real estate conferences throughout the year and enrol in training and development courses.
+18. Retain a student mentality so that you’re always learning about new legislation, real estate pricing psychology, best practices and property trends.
+Be sure to subscribe to these property management blogs, attend various real estate conferences and enrol in training and development courses.

 19. Embrace change and upgrade to the cloud.
 Failure to change with the times means you’ll fall behind your more tech-savvy and efficient competitors.
 There are many benefits of cloud property software including the ability to go paperless and greater accessibility, scalability, cost efficiency and security.